 A drop in the number of normal white blood cells makes it harder for the body to fight infection and may lead to:

-A drop in the number of normal red blood cells is called anemia, which decreases the amount of oxygen reaching the body's tissues.
-Symptoms of anemia may include:
+A drop in the number of normal red blood cells is called anemia.
+This lowers the amount of oxygen reaching the body's tissues.
+This can lead to:

-A drop in the number of normal platelet cells makes it harder for blood to clot properly.
-Without clotting, even small injuries can lead to severe bleeding.
-Symptoms may include:
+A drop in the number of normal platelets makes it harder for blood to clot.
+If the blood does not clot, even small injuries can lead to severe bleeding.
+Problems may include:

 Davis AS, Viera AJ, Mead MD.
 Leukemia: an overview for primary care.
 Am Fam Physician.
 2014;89(9):731-738.